EllaSvete/caesar-cipher/README.md

 - Devise a way to decipher the encrypted message event when you do NOT have key

 - all tests passing!
+- I worked on this with Katrina Hill